SoftBank launches $3 billion tender offer for WeWork shares | The Japan Times

-NEW YORK/LONDON – SoftBank Group Corp. launched a long-awaited $3 billion tender offer for WeWork stock, according to people with knowledge of the matter.
+NEW YORK/LONDON – SoftBank Group Corp. has launched a long-awaited $3 billion tender offer for WeWork stock, according to sources.

-The offer expires April 1, said one of the people, who requested anonymity because the matter is private.
+The offer expires April 1, said one of the sources, who requested anonymity because the matter is private.
 Representatives for SoftBank and WeWork declined to comment.

 Besides the new equity injection and the tender offer, SoftBank’s rescue package also includes about $5 billion in new debt financing.
 If the tender offer is completed to capacity, it will hand SoftBank almost 80 percent of WeWork, which is now valued at about $8 billion.